runatlantis/atlantis/runatlantis.io/docs/post-workflow-hooks.md

 outside of Atlantis commands.
 Which means they do not surface their output back to the PR as a comment.

+Post workflow hooks also only allow `run` commands.

 [[toc]]

 ## Usage